Participants by Genre

 Tehila HAKIMI תהילה חכימי (poet, fiction writer; Israel) writes poetry, fiction and graphic novels.
 Her poetry volume מחר נעבוד [We’ll Work Tomorrow] (2014) received the 2015 Bernstein Prize for Literature, and, alongside her graphic novel במים [In the Water], the Yehoshua Rabinowitz Foundation Prize for Literature.
 Hakimi received the 2014 Israeli Ministry of Culture Prize for Emerging Poets.
 She works as a mechanical engineer.
 Her participation is made possible by the United States-Israel Educational Foundation.

-fiction writer, translator
+fiction writer, playwright, poet, screenwriter

 fiction writer